Best Places To Live In London On An Affordable Budget

 If you’re looking for affordability, Barking, Dagenham, Croydon, and Hounslow offer lower rental prices while maintaining good transport links and growing local amenities.
 These areas are popular among young families and first-time buyers seeking value within the city.

 Kensington and Chelsea is the wealthiest and most high-end area of London, with luxury housing, designer stores, and embassies.
-Mayfair, Belgravia, and Hampstead are some other rich areas where several celebrities and high net-worth individuals live.
+Mayfair, Belgravia, and Hampstead are some other rich areas where several celebrities and high-net-worth individuals live.

 Share: